Built for Service Dog Handlers. Shaped by the Service Dog Community.

 5. A Registry Must Be Independent and Non-Governmental The USSDR is not affiliated with any government agency, Assistance or Service Dog organization.

-The Registry is constantly evolving based on input from Service Dog teams from across the country.
-In other words we're a grassroots, crowd-sourced organization.
 We do not accept monetary donations from individuals or organizations.
-In addition to our free identification services we may also help disabled individuals find trainers for Service Dogs, provide free promotion for trainers and other disability-related organizations or causes and serve as a source for Service and Assistance Dog news.
+In addition to providing access to our free training and behavior standards agreement, we may also help disabled individuals find trainers for Service Dogs, provide free promotion for trainers and other disability-related organizations or causes and serve as a source for Service and Assistance Dog news.

 Will you sell or give out my private information?